Looking to join affiliate programs for new bloggers?

 You can promote your links on your blog articles, emails, and social media pages.

-Each program will have its unique restrictions for promotional methods.
+Each affiliate program will have its unique restrictions for promotional methods.

 This often involves a requirement that you disclose that you’re getting a commission on the product.